Common Questions About Coaching

 -

-The One-Month Coaching Commitment includes four one-hour sessions scheduled weekly and is $440, payable prior to the first session.
+The trial month includes four one-hour sessions scheduled weekly and is $440, payable before the first session.

 Ongoing coaching renews in four-session increments at the same rate.
 If you meet weekly, this typically equates to monthly renewal; if you meet biweekly, renewal occurs approximately every two months.

-As you approach the end of each four-session cycle, we will review whether you would like to conclude our work or continue for another set of sessions.
+As you approach the end of each cycle, we’ll review together whether to continue or conclude.

 -